-(f) Encouraging the utilization of legal services assistance by the complainant.
+(f) Encouraging the utilization of legal services assistance.

-(7) Written documentation shall be completed on complaint investigations and incorporated into the ombudsman files:
+(7) Documentation shall be completed on complaint investigations and incorporated into the ombudsman data system as follows:

-(b) A narrative documentation of the investigation shall include:
+(b) Documentation of the investigation shall include the:

 1. Identity of the resident on whom the report is made;

-(8) Resolution shall include documented follow-up and ongoing monitoring of the situation for a reasonable period of time through contact with the complainant or resident, or otherwise if appropriate, for the purpose of determining the causes giving rise to the complaint have not been repeated and have not recurred.
+(8) Resolution shall include documented follow-up and ongoing monitoring of the situation for a reasonable period of time, depending on the complexity of the situation, through contact with the complainant or resident or, if appropriate, for the purpose of determining that the causes giving rise to the complaint have not been repeated and have not recurred.

-(9) Retaliation and reprisals by a long-term care facility or other entity against an employee or resident for having filed a complaint or having provided information to the Kentucky Long-term Care Ombudsman Program shall be unlawful and:
+(9) In accordance with KRS 216.541(2) and (3), retaliation and reprisals by a long-term care facility or other entity against an employee or resident for having filed a complaint or having provided information to the Kentucky Long-term Care Ombudsman Program shall be unlawful and: